microsoft/moaw/workshops/serverless-overview/workshop.md

 Here is a diagram to illustrate the flow:

 ![Hand's On Lab Architecture](assets/hands-on-lab-architecture.png)

 <!-- TODO : Change the need for Event Hub to EventGrid -->
-1. The user uploads the [audio file][audio-demo] from the Web application
+1. The user uploads the [audio file](assets/whatstheweatherlike.wav) from the Web application
 2. The web application sends an HTTP request to APIM (API Management) which is a facade for multiple APIs
 3. An Azure Function will process the request and upload the file to a Storage Account
 4. When the file is uploaded the Event Grid service will detect it and send a "Blob created event" to an Event Hub